1 in 9.2 QUINTILLION.

 According to mathematicians around the world, those are your odds of picking a perfect NCAA tournament bracket.
 You’re more likely to win a Powerball jackpot, become President of the United States, or be cast in a recurring role on Real Housewives of Easter Island than to correctly predict the outcomes of 100% of the March Madness games.

 The good news is that, while there are more than 4,000 degree-granting colleges and universities in the U.S. alone, your odds of choosing the right one for you are significantly better than choosing the teams that will make it to the Final Four.
 That being said, the process of deciding to which schools you’ll apply is eerily similar to filling out your NCAA March Madness bracket.
-Here are 5 common mistakes people make while completing their brackets (or creating their college list):
+Here are 5 common mistakes people make when they complete their brackets (or create a college list):

 While it is fun to choose schools when they’re represented on the court at halftime by something awesome like a Billiken or a WuShock, it’s important to remember that you should never base your love for a college on their mascot.
 If you’re meant to be a future “Johnny Poet” or “Otto the Orange”, it should happen for other reasons and not simply because you thought you could rock a sweatshirt emblazoned with their likeness.